Public Sector Economics (11224.1)

 Stiglitz, J (2000) Economics of the public sector 3rd edition, WW Norton

+Students are required to give a presentation.
 Students who attend tutorials either in person or virtually usually obtain better grades than those that do not.

 Required IT skills